locimation/aqute/docs/index.md

 ## Q-Sys Interaction

-LQHtml connects to the core using the same websocket URL (http://&lt;core-ip&gt;/qrc) as the built-in HTML5 UCI Viewer.
+Aqute connects to the core using the same websocket URL (http://&lt;core-ip&gt;/qrc) as the built-in HTML5 UCI Viewer.

 Via this websocket, it uses the QRC (Q-Sys Remote Control) protocol documented in the [Q-Sys help file](https://q-syshelp.qsc.com/Content/External_Control/Q-Sys_Remote_Control/QRC.htm).